vprooks/keyboard_reader/README.md

 or for user-specified keyboard:

 `rosrun keyboard_reader keyboard_event_publisher _path:=<keyboard_event_file_path>`

+You can modify the publishing of keyboard events based on what GUI window is active.
+Add your application name to the list in check_for_keyboard_priority.h.

 #### Troubleshooting
 **NB!** Accessing linux events requires root privileges.
 Make sure you have proper access, otherwise this package will not work.